 Commercial Transactions, Dispute Resolution Board, Homeless Advocacy Externship, International Sales Law & Arbitration, Law through the Lens of Poetry, Payment Systems, Property

 Kristen David Adams graduated from Emory Law School with honors in 1995 and received the degree of masters of law from Yale Law School in 2000.
 While at Emory, she was a managing editor of the Emory Law Journal.
 Professor Adams received her bachelor of arts degree cum laude from Rice University in 1992.
 She is a member of both Phi Beta Kappa and the Order of the Coif.

 Between the two law degrees, she practiced law for four years in Atlanta, first with Alston & Bird, L.L.C., and later with Altman, Kritzer & Levick, P.C.
-Dean Adams' practice included extensive work in the areas of general commercial litigation, products liability, medical products litigation, medical and psychiatric malpractice defense, intellectual property, and real estate litigation.
+Professor Adams' practice included extensive work in the areas of general commercial litigation, products liability, medical products litigation, medical and psychiatric malpractice defense, intellectual property, and real estate litigation.
 During her tenure at Alston & Bird, she participated in the development of the firm's products liability advisory.

-While in private practice, Dean Adams' pro bono projects included representing truants before the Fulton County Juvenile Court, co-chairing the Atlanta Legal Aid Society's annual Associate Fundraising Campaign, and serving as an Atlanta legal aid litigation fellow.
+While in private practice, Professor Adams' pro bono projects included representing truants before the Fulton County Juvenile Court, co-chairing the Atlanta Legal Aid Society's annual Associate Fundraising Campaign, and serving as an Atlanta legal aid litigation fellow.